vncsmyrnk/vim-config/README.md

 This is my local vim/nvim config using lua.

-To work properly this repo should cloned on `~/.config/nvim` and [packer.vim](https://github.com/wbthomason/packer.nvim) must be installed.
+To work properly this repo should be cloned on `~/.config/nvim` and [packer.vim](https://github.com/wbthomason/packer.nvim) must be installed.

-To instal it just run:
+To install it just run:

 ```bash
 git clone --depth 1 https://github.com/vncsmyrnk/vim-config.git /.config/nvim